 Have you been wondering about your options for breast implants?
 If your breasts are not the size you’d like, either due to genetics, weight loss, pregnancy or a mastectomy, Dr. Brucker of Brucker Plastic Surgery can help.
-Every year, many women in La Jolla and Del Mar just like you trust Dr. Brucker for his more than 15 years of experience and expertise in placing breast implants that accentuate a woman’s curves and silhouette, providing beautiful and natural results.
+Every year, many women in La Jolla and Del Mar just like you trust Dr. Brucker for his more than 15 years of experience in placing breast implants that accentuate a woman’s curves and silhouette, providing beautiful and natural results.

 Your Breast Implant Options